CLEANSKY97/jajb/README.md

 MyService=foo.MyService
 ```

-3. Call from a client (with jQuery).
+3. Call from a client (with jQuery here).

 ```javascript
   $.ajax({